bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 * Similar security level, also constant-time
 * Faster due to endomorphisms
-* Less magic
+* More magic: potentially risky.

-# Uniqueness
+# Four-dimensional decompsitions

-As described in [Curve4Q], the elliptic curve described in this document is the only possible elliptic curve that satisfies the following requirements:
+As described in [Curve4Q], the elliptic curve described in this document is the only known curve that satisfies the following requirements:

 * GF(p^2) for p = 2^127-1
 * 4-dimensional decomposition
+* Security of around 2^120 operations for discrete log computation

 # Mathematical Prerequisites